Calibrating distribution models from PELVE: Introduction

 From now on, suppose that we receive some information on the PELVE of a certain random loss from an expert opinion, and we aim to build a distribution model consistent with the supplied information.
 Since PELVE is location-scale invariant, such a distribution, if it exists, is not unique.

 The calibration problem is trivial if we are supplied with only one point on the PELVE curve.
-As the PELVE curve of the generalized Pareto distribution is a constant function, we can use the generalized Pareto distribution to match the given PELVE value, which has a tail index implied from the expert opinion.
+As the PELVE curve of the generalized Pareto distribution is a constant when the PELVE is well defined, we can use the generalized Pareto distribution to match the given PELVE value, which has a tail index implied from the expert opinion.
 The calibration problem becomes more involved if we are supplied with two points on the PELVE curve, because the value of the PELVE at two different probability levels interact with each other.
-The situation becomes more complicated as the number of points increase, and we further turn to the problem of calibration from a fully specified PELVE curve.
-Calibrating distribution from the PELVE curve can be reformulated as solving for a function $f$ via the integral equation $\int_{0}^{y}f\left(s\right)\d s=yf\left(z_{f}\left(y\right)y\right)$, where the curve $z_{f}$ is computed from the PELVE curve.
-This integral equation can be further converted to an advanced differential equation (see \cite{BC63}), and we develop a numerical method to compute $f$.
-For the case that $z_{f}$ is a constant curve, we can explicitly obtain all solutions for $f$.
-We find other distributions that also have constant PELVE curves other than the simple ones with a polynomial or exponential distribution function.
-As a consequence, a PELVE curve does not characterize a unique location-scale family of distributions; this provides a negative answer to a question posed by \citet[Section 7, Question (iv)]{LW2019}.
+The situation becomes more complicated as the number of points increases, and we further turn to the problem of calibration from a fully specified PELVE curve.
+Calibrating distribution from the PELVE curve can be reformulated as solving for a function $f$ via the integral equation $\int_{0}^{y}f\left(s\right)\d s=yf\left(z\left(y\right)y\right)$, where the curve $z$ is computed from the PELVE curve.
+This integral equation can be further converted to an advanced differential equation (see \cite{BC63}).
+For the case that $z$ is a constant curve, we can explicitly obtain all solutions for $f$.
+We find other distributions that also have constant PELVE curves other than the simple ones with a Pareto or exponential distribution.
+As a consequence, a PELVE curve does not characterize a unique location-scale family of distributions; this provides a negative answer to a question posed by \citet[Section 7, Question (iv)]{LW22}.
+For general function $z$, we develop a numerical method to compute $f$.